JoaoBrlt/spring-boot-aws/README.md

 > **Note:**
 > You can use the `-d` or `--detach` option to run the application in the background.

-- The server will be available at http://localhost:8080
+- The server is available at http://localhost:8080
-- The server documentation will be available at http://localhost:8080/swagger-ui/index.html
+- The server documentation is available at http://localhost:8080/swagger-ui/index.html

 - Stop the application:
 ```bash